Walter-sdq/Walter-sdq/README.md

 - 👯 I’m looking to collaborate on anything.

-- 🤔 I’m looking for help with backend
+- 🤔 I’m looking for help with current idea

 - 💬 Ask me about my projects